-See these instructions to download an audience report.
+By the way follow these instructuions to download an audience report.

 Reuse or Share Juji Chatbots¶

-Creating a custom chatbot often takes time and effort.
-Juji allows you to easily reuse or share a Juji chatbot in one of the two methods below.
-Below we also indicate the key difference between these two methods.
+Creating a custom chatbot almost always takes time and effort.
+Juji allows you to easily reuse or share a Juji chatbot in two ways.

 file.
 After importing a chatbot, you can then customize,